-Transportation has engineering and production sites specialized in manufacturing and assembly of end products such as locomotives, metros, light rail vehicles, regional trains, intercity and high-speed trains, as well as production of components such as bogies and propulsion equipment and engineering and production sites for its signaling and systems businesses.
+Transportation has engineering and production sites specialized in manufacturing and assembly of end products such as locomotives, metros, light rail vehicles, commuter and regional trains, intercity and high-speed trains, as well as production of components such as bogies and propulsion equipment and engineering and production sites for its signaling and systems businesses.
 Transportation also has main services sites which focus on fleet maintenance, refurbishment and overhaul and services sites on customer premises which perform fleet maintenance and spare parts supply activities.

-Through its operational improvement program Bombardier Operations System (BOS), Transportation continuously improves the performance of its sites to deliver products to meet the requirements of its customers.
+Through its operational improvement program, Transportation continuously improves the performance of its sites to deliver products to meet the requirements of its customers.

 Transportation principally contracts with and delivers its products directly to end-customers or via participation in consortiums.
 Contracts tend to be large in size and relatively complex in design, resulting in significant engineering and design lead times before delivery.
 Building on modular platforms allows for shorter lead times, lower costs and reduced execution risks while enhancing product flexibility to address specific customer needs.
-As such, Transportation's technology standardization and modularization strategy transforms and de-risks the way it develop technologies through the adoption of a platform-based product approach that aims to standardise designs, processes and tools in relation to delivering various sub-systems and building blocks of vehicles that can then be applied across projects, thus significantly increasing technology synergies and re-use opportunities.
+As such, Transportation's technology standardization and modularization strategy transforms and de-risks the way it develops technologies through the adoption of a platform-based product approach that aims to standardise designs, processes and tools in relation to delivering various sub-systems and building blocks of vehicles that can then be applied across projects, thus significantly increasing technology synergies and re-use opportunities.
 These initiatives have been deployed on the FLEXITY and TRAXX product families, among others, and are being rolled out across other product families.

-With regard to procurement, Transportation works through a global supply chain.
-Procurement at Transportation is organized in Strategic and Operational procurement, both responsible for ensuring efficient sourcing of material and services.
+With regard to procurement, Transportation works through a centralized procurement function since the beginning of 2016, integrating the global supply chain as well as strategic and operational procurement designed to ensure an efficient and cost effective sourcing of material and services across all regions and global businesses.
 The Corporation aims to optimize the total cost of ownership and drive economies of scale through standardization of all categories, systems and non-product related procurement activities.
 Through its global procurement savings program, Transportation works jointly with its internal and external stakeholders to continuously improve the performance, cost and quality of its supply chain.

-Transportation develops its skills and organization to build, maintain and further integrate a cost effective global supply chain and ensure a consistent network of socially responsible suppliers for Transportation's key markets.
+Transportation develops its skills and organization to build, maintain and further integrate a cost effective global supply chain and to ensure a consistent network of socially responsible suppliers for Transportation's key markets.

-In order to improve reliability and reduce complexity and costs of its supply chain, Transportation began a companywide supplier management program, aimed at reducing its supplier base to a manageable level and establishing strategic, long-term partnerships with a smaller global supplier base for all projects, thereby maximising suppliers' commitment, enabling co-development of technologies and use of joint engineering reviews and tools, sharing of project risks, improving customer response times and inventory carrying periods, as well as focusing on after-market partnerships.
+In order to improve reliability and reduce complexity and costs of its supply chain, Transportation has well advanced in the deployment of its company-wide supplier management program, aimed at reducing its supplier base to a more manageable level and establishing strategic, long-term partnerships with a smaller global supplier base for all projects, thereby maximising suppliers' commitment, enabling co-development of technologies and use of joint engineering reviews and tools, sharing of project risks, improving customer response times and inventory carrying periods, as well as focusing on aftermarket partnerships.

-The worldwide rail market is resilient to difficult global economic conditions and attracts numerous competitors.
-In 2014 and 2015, Transportation's accessible rail market(1) experienced increased consolidation and competitiveness.
-Nevertheless, Bombardier believes it remains well positioned to capture a significant share of the market in all regions, as it believes it has the broadest product portfolio in the industry and due to its existing international footprint.
+The worldwide rail market has been resilient historically to economic recessions and therefore attracts numerous competitors.
+Since 2014, the industry has experienced increased consolidation and competitiveness among both the original equipment manufacturers as well as the suppliers.
+Nevertheless, Bombardier believes it maintained a leading position in all regions and captured a significant share of the relevant and accessible rail market by providing the most diversified product portfolio in the industry.